 Fascial Stretch Therapy™ sessions are done with intention to tune the body with the Para-sympathetic nervous system, decreasing muscular tension and tone while relaxing the body for complete recovery.
 Pre-event FST session is done with intention to tune the nervous system in the Sympathetic system and to stretch the body with sport specific range of motion.
 Tuning the body in the Sympathetic Nervous system will increase blood flow to muscles, and increase focus in the mind and body to prepare to fully jump into the desired activity.
 When you tune the nervous system to desired conditions you are enhancing your ability to move as needed during the activity by reducing the risk of injury.

-What should you do prior to your first Pilates or FST session?
+What should you do prior to your first FST session?

-Print off and fill out and bring it with you to session.
-Show up 15 minutes prior to go over paperwork or fill out if you haven’t yet.
+First, print off & thoroughly review the new client documents.
+Next, fill out the forms to the best of your ability.
+Please bring the completed forms with you to your initial Stretch Therapy session.
+If unable to do so, we ask that you arrive at least 15 minutes prior to the appointment to fill out & go over paperwork.
 It is beneficial to be hydrated, make sure you consume water before and afterwards.
-During FST session therapist is reading body receptors to dictated how far to go in ones range of motion.
+During a FST session, the therapist is reading body receptors to determine how far to go in ones range of motion.
 Do not take any muscle relaxers or pain medication prior to sessions due to the reduced sensation to bodily receptors.

 - For every 10 years we age, we lose 10% of our range of motion.